The Carbon AI Chat also supports basic styling inside text

 UserDefinedItem.
 It allows for a better authoring experience for development and enables you to change responses without editing your assistant.
 You can even use portals in advanced frameworks like React to render content from your main application.

-To show custom content, you return the following from your server as a [GenericItem].
+To show custom content, you return the following from your server.
 Refer to the following example.

 {